What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 Scenario 2: Real-Time Data Warehouse Modernization

-The Problem: A global manufacturer migrates 10,000+ data objects from on-premise to RedShift.
+The Problem: A global manufacturer migrates large numbers of data objects from on-premise systems to a cloud warehouse.
 They need zero downtime and real-time analytics.

 The Solution: